facebook

 This subject introduces students to the techniques of using an automation tool to automate tasks within a business process.
 It touches on the various use cases of robotic process automation (RPA) and provides a platform for students to creatively apply the concepts to different scenarios.
 It also discusses the challenges and limitations of RPA such as integration with unsupported third-party tools, security and governance, etc.

-This subject covers the concepts of Distributed System Architecture like Service-Oriented Architecture, Representational State Transfer (REST) and Web Services, identification of technology and design principles for connected devices as well as prototyping techniques for developing web services.
+This subject covers the concepts of Distributed System Architecture like Service-Oriented Architecture, Representation State Transfer (REST) and Web Services, identification of technology and design principles for connected devices and prototyping techniques for writing web services.

 This subject introduces the techniques and practices of programming and implementation of applications on multiple devices and platforms.
-Topics covered include an overview of how mobile applications are used in various industries, user interface and mobile application development across platforms.
+Topics covered include an overview of the mobile industry, user interface and mobile application development across platforms.

 This subject provides students with insights on the usage and implications of AI in daily life.
 It touches on the risks of applying AI without a certain set of moral and ethical principles, and discusses issues brought about by machine learning, such as the four types of bias: sample bias, prejudice bias, measurement bias, and algorithm bias.